duynghim/one-blog-be/.trae/rules/project_rules.md

 Proper Exception Handling:

-NEVER catch generic Exception, RuntimeException, or Throwable.
-Catch specific exceptions.
+NEVER catch generic Exception, RuntimeException, or Throwable in the service layer.
+Let them propagate to the RestControllerAdvice.

 NEVER swallow exceptions.
 A catch block must either log the exception (with its stack trace) or re-throw it (ideally wrapped in a custom, specific exception).

-No System.out.println: Use a proper logging framework (like SLF4J, which is included with Spring Boot) for all logging.

 Vulnerabilities (Security):

 No Hardcoded Secrets: Never hardcode passwords, API keys, or JWT secrets directly in the code.
 These must be configurable via application.properties.

-No Sensitive Logging: Do not log sensitive information (passwords, tokens, personal user data) in plain text.

 Code Smells (Maintainability):